naturalis/biovel-nbc/README.md

 Aims
 ====
-* To develop command-line tools that merge data in a number of commonly-used phylogenetic file formats and export them as [http://nexml.org NeXML]: the Merger service.
+* To develop command-line tools that merge data in a number of commonly-used phylogenetic file formats and export them as [NeXML](http://nexml.org): the Merger service.
 * To develop command-line tools that extract objects from NeXML data: Taxa, Trees, Character matrices, all with metadata embedded: the Extractor service.
 * To wrap these tools inside Taverna-compatible RESTful services.
-* To publish these services on [http://BiodiversityCatalogue.org BiodiversityCatalogue].
+* To publish these services on [BiodiversityCatalogue](http://BiodiversityCatalogue.org).
-* To annotate these services according to [http://biovel.eu BioVeL] guidelines.
+* To annotate these services according to [BioVeL](http://biovel.eu) guidelines.

 The Merger service
 ==================